hazymorning/origami/README.md

 # ◪ Origami

-A Home Assistant dashboard built mostly with `paper-buttons-row`.
-Calm design, dynamic content, and easy to customize however you want.
+A chill Home Assistant theme, and a dashboard built mostly with `paper-buttons-row` which is endlessly customizable.
 Well — it needs to be customized if you want to use it, since my home is different from yours.

 **A few nice things about it:**